top of page

 Lab Plastic Recycling

-Research laboratories are estimated to generate 2–5% of global plastic waste, yet only a small fraction—typically less than 10%—is actually recycled, Given the added complexity of lab plastics—often contaminated or composed of mixed materials—the actual recycling rate for laboratory plastic is likely even lower.
-This stark disparity underscores the urgency of improving lab-specific recycling practices and transitioning toward more circular, low-waste research operations.
+Research laboratories are estimated to generate 2–5% of global plastic waste, yet only a small fraction—typically less than 10%—is actually recycled.
+Given the additional challenges associated with laboratory plastics, including contamination and mixed-material composition, the true recycling rate for lab plastics is likely even lower.
+This highlights the urgent need for improved recycling systems and more circular, low-waste approaches to scientific research.

-The Dunn School Green Group has purchased 10 planters made from recycled lab plastic through Appleton Woods and MyGroup.
-These planters have been distributed to 10 different labs and facilities across the Dunn School.
-They are now being used to grow vegetables, fruits, and herbs, primarily in the moat at the front of the Dunn School's main building.
+The planters have been distributed across various teams within the Dunn School and are currently used to grow vegetables, fruits, and herbs, primarily in the moat area at the front of the Dunn School’s main building and outside the Dunn School workshop.

 Contaminated Lab Plastic Recycling at the Dunn School